nanocubeai/nanocube/README.md

 The data set contains 7 dimenion columns and 2 measure columns.

 #### Point query for single row
-A highly selective, but fully qualified query over all 7 dimensions that affects and aggregates 1 single row.
+A highly selective query, fully qualified and filtering on all 7 dimensions.
+The query will return and aggregates 1 single row.
 NanoCube is 100x or more times faster than Pandas.

 ![Point query for single row](charts/s.png)